-1. In future, government IT contracts will be more flexible, starting with two areas (application software and infrastructure IT).
-The Government is introducing set breakpoints in IT contracts so there is less money locked into large lengthy contracts.
-The Government will look to disaggregate future contracts and deliver more flexible, cheaper solutions.
+1. In future, government IT contracts will be more flexible, starting with 2 areas (application software and infrastructure IT).
+The government is introducing set breakpoints in IT contracts so there is less money locked into large lengthy contracts.
+The government will look to disaggregate future contracts and deliver more flexible, cheaper solutions.
 This opens up opportunities for SMEs and reduces the cost to taxpayers.

 2. Building on the success of the Mystery Shopper service, from today, suppliers can use this service anonymously to escalate issues about problems in government supply chains to the Cabinet Office.